dagood/x/approaches.md

 # Maintaining a modified x/crypto for swap-in use

+These are rough notes I took while looking into forking x/crypto and going over the ideas with the team.

 ## Fork

 More about why microsoft/go uses a "submodule fork" at https://github.com/microsoft/go-infra/tree/main/docs/fork.